 The advantages of a public cloud include high availability and price-elastic scalability.
 That’s great for a majority of workloads, but there are use cases that are best suited to a private cloud.
 Some of the most common are:

 For certain kinds of data, particularly personal data, it can be a legal or regulatory requirement that it not leave a country or region.
 Other data categories can also come with storage and transfer requirements that are dictated by external regulations or internal governance frameworks.

 A private cloud is often the only way an organisation can meet these requirements within a cloud strategy.

 Public cloud platforms need to offer services, tools and embody qualities that appeal to a mass market.
-That’s their business model and why they can offer compute and storage as a utility.
+That’s their business model and how they can offer computing power and storage as a utility.
 But the flipside to the coin is that this can sometimes mean the specific infrastructure or hardware a given application or workload needs isn’t available on a public cloud.
 Or is only available on one and an organisation is wary of vendor lock-in.

 But if you have workloads that are steady in size and are constant, a private cloud could be the more effective solution.